QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 SIER with Aggregate Shocks
 ===========================

-The model above is fully deterministic: given a steady state and exogenous :math:`B(t)` and  :math:`v(t)`.
+The model above is fully deterministic: given a steady state and exogenous :math:`B(t)` and  :math:`m(t)`.
 We will extend our model to include a particular set of shocks which make the system a Stochastic Differential Equation (SDE).

 One source of randomness which would enter the model is considreing the discretness of individuals, and modeling a Markov Jump-process.
 These topics include such as jump-processes and the connection between SDEs and Langevin equations typically used in the approximation of chemical reactions in well-mixed.